sp4c38/sp4c38/README.md

 Here is a collection of some of my projects:
 - **[kniffel](https://github.com/sp4c38/kniffel)**  I always play kniffel with my familiy in the winter break.
 It's fun!
 This is a python project which uses pygame to make this cool game playable on your computer.

-- **[PizzaApp](https://github.com/sp4c38/PizzaApp)** is a project I'm currently working on.
-It is a iOS App created using Swift and SwiftUI.
+- **[PizzaApp](https://github.com/sp4c38/PizzaApp)** This is an iOS App created using Swift and SwiftUI.
 It's a project thought for restaurants to make it simple for customers to order pizza and easy for staff to view ordered pizzas.

 - **[vertretungsplan-fsg](https://github.com/sp4c38/vertretungsplan-fsg)**  This python project gets the "Vertretungsplan" of my school's website and sends it in a group via telegram.
 Recently I added a second part which allows a telegram user to interact with the bot and set individual settings.